Preserve Me (part II)

 I am standing straight with my arms stretched up, supporting the concrete ceiling.
-This position is the physical translation of what I feel that is expected of me as a woman in this world:
+This position is the physical translation of what I feel that is expected of me as a woman in this society:

 Be thin, but not too thin.